BangAguse/Bahll/README.md

 Whether you're a developer integrating crypto into your app, a security engineer auditing secrets, or just experimenting with cryptography, Bahll gives you authority over your crypto workflows.

-### 🆕 What's New in v1.0 - Hybrid CLI + Interactive Mode
+### 🆕 What's New in v1.1 - REST API Server Integration

-**Bahll v1.0 transforms from interactive-only to a full-featured dual-mode tool:**
+**Bahll v1.1 adds a production-ready REST API Server to the dual-mode tool:**

 1. **Interactive Mode** - Traditional menu-driven interface
    ```bash